getcarina/getcarina.com/_best-practices/docker-best-practices-data-stateful-applications.md

 before you hit a limit of some sort at the account level, or more restrictively, at the service provider’s infrastructure level.
-Exceeding an infrastructure's limit is a problem you might have run into whether or not you were running containers; because people who run containers probably run large numbers of containers, they are likely to hit such limits sooner than otherwise.
+Exceeding an infrastructure's limit is a problem you might have run into whether or not you were running containers.
+Because people who run containers probably run large numbers of containers, they are likely to hit such limits sooner than otherwise.

 Adding cloud block storage can help you expand your storage infrastructure as needed.
 Cloud block storage that is attached to a host is indistinguishable from direct attached storage [(4)](#resources).
 This means you can
-map a data volume container to a block storage device and share that container with other containers without having to introduce an additional management layer, just as you can [map a data volume](#mapping) so that it is known to the host by one name and to the container by another name.
+map a data volume container to a block storage device and share that container with other containers without having to introduce an additional management layer, just as you can [map a data volume](#mapping) so that the host knows it by one name and the container knows it by another name.

 <a name="resources"></a>
 ### Resources